Q: Is this a cash only event?

 Q: Can I bring my kid’s bikes?

 A: We always end up with children’s bikes at every swap.
-The only children’s bikes that we accept are better quality, this is to protect your child.
+The only children’s bikes that we accept are better quality.
+We do this is to protect your child.
 If you can donate any children’s bikes, we accept outgrown bikes at ever swap, and we’ll give them to a child in need in your city. thank you.

 Q: What will the prices of the bikes be?